 Features of NetSpend Debit Cards

-There are three different NetSpend plans to choose from, the Pay as You Go, the Free Advantage Plan, and the Premier Advantage Plan.
+NetSpend offers three different plans: the Pay-as-You-Go Plan, the Free Advantage Plan, and the Premier Advantage Plan.

-There are several advantages to using your NetSpend card that many prepaid cards don’t offer (some of these aren’t even provided by banks).
+NetSpend provides several advantages not typically offered by other prepaid cards or even some traditional banks.
 One of those is that you can receive text alerts about transactions, deposits that come through to your card, alerts when you get close to spending limits and much more.

 Not only will you receive texts from NetSpend, but you can also send them texts to: